 The swordfish, recognisable by its long, sword-like snout, has been a central element of life for the fishing communities in Scilla, a picturesque town on the Calabrian coast, for centuries.
-The Fishing Museum in Scilla, officially known as the Museo delle Attività Marinare, plays an essential role in preserving and promoting this unique tradition, which for the inhabitants of the Costa Viola region holds an almost sacred character.
-In the museum, located within the walls of the majestic Castello Ruffo, visitors can explore a rich fishing history stretching back two millennia, discover diverse tools and methods, and understand the cultural and economic impact of these hunts on the local community.
+The museum dedicated to fishing and the sea in Castello Ruffo plays an important role in preserving and recalling this unique tradition, which for the inhabitants of the Costa Viola region remains one of the most important elements of local identity.
+In the museum, located within the walls of the majestic Castello Ruffo, visitors can learn about the history of swordfish fishing, see the tools associated with it, and better understand the cultural and economic impact of this practice on Scilla.

 Swordfish and the Magic of Scilla's Fishing Tradition – The Castello Ruffo Heritage

 The history of swordfish fishing in Scilla is inseparably linked to the fishing village of Chianalea, where culture and daily life have been intertwined with the sea for centuries.
 The village, picturesquely situated on the Costa Viola coastline, captivates with its authenticity, where houses seem to rise from the shoreline and boats moor just beneath the balconies of colourful stone buildings.
-At the heart of this tradition is Castello Ruffo, a fortress of strategic importance whose origins date back to the 5th century BC, when the tyrant Anaxilas of Rhegion erected the first fortifications here against Etruscan pirates.
+Castello Ruffo stands at a site of strategic importance since antiquity, and the current fortress is primarily the result of medieval and early modern reconstructions.

 The swordfish (Xiphias gladius) is not merely a catch for Scilla but embodies a cultural and culinary icon of the region.
-Particularly for the Chianalea district, which regards this fish as a symbol connecting generations, reflecting its economic and social significance.
-Traditional fishing methods that have withstood the test of time remain alive thanks to the local fishing museum in Scilla, which documents the evolution of techniques from antiquity to the present day.
+Particularly for the Chianalea district, this fish remains a symbol connecting generations and recalling the importance of the sea in local life.
+Traditional fishing methods are still alive, and the museum exhibition helps trace how the tools and boats used by fishermen have changed over time.

 Traditional Swordfish Fishing Methods in Scilla – From Luntre to Modern Feluccas